 These two tablets take very different approaches to the idea of a 'pro' tablet, with Microsoft aiming to mix the flexibility of PC software with a tablet's advantages, while Apple is all-in on customising for touch control and tablet-friendly hardware.
 If you want to see our in-depth verdict on each of these devices individually, be sure to read our full iPad Pro M1 review and Microsoft Surface Pro 7 review.

 So how much of a difference do these different approaches make in real life, and how might they push you towards one tablet or the other?
-We'll break it all down, because even though the iPad Pro 12.9-inch currently tops our pick of the best tablets for photo and video editing), there are good reasons to pick the Surface depending on your needs.
+We'll break it all down, because even though the iPad Pro 12.9-inch currently tops our pick of the best tablets for photo and video editing), there are good reasons to pick the Surface depending on your needs (have a look for all the best Surface Pro Black Friday deals).

 Surface Pro 7 vs iPad Pro: Performance